ph-cm/DataStructure/README.md

 # DataStructure
-Implementing some algorithm problems to improve my logic and programming skills using majority Java
+Implementing some algorithm problems to improve my logic and programming skills using majority Python/Java